-Updates in 3D printing technology allowed medical researchers to print something rarely attempted -- printing ligaments and tendons.
+In recent years, updates in 3D printing technologies have allowed medical researchers to print things rarely attempted and impossible for previous generations: Tissues, ligaments, and even tendons.

-The innovation came from biomedical engineers from the University of Utah.
-The new process could give patients with badly damaged tendons, ligaments, or ruptured disks faster recovery times or new, implanted tissues entirely.
+The innovations, in one case, came from biomedical engineers from the University of Utah.
+The processes can give patients with badly damaged tendons, ligaments, or ruptured disks faster recovery times or even entirely new implanted tissues.

 Creating an intricate solution for intricate body parts

-Successfully printing connective tissue has eluded most biomedical engineers.
-Ligaments and tendons have a variety of cells in different patterns because of their proximity to both bone and muscle.
+In previous decades, successfully printing connective tissue has eluded most biomedical engineers.
+Ligaments and tendons, in particular, have a variety of cells in different patterns because of their proximity to both bone and muscle.

 "It will allow patients to receive replacement tissues without additional surgeries and without having to harvest tissue from other sites, which has its own source of problems," said University of Utah biomedical engineering assistant professor Robby Bowles.
 Bowles co-authored the paper along with former U biomedical engineering master's student, David Ede.